-Similarly, for real energy, the result accumulated during any DSP cycle can be positive (that is, energy is delivered to the load) or negative (that is, energy is driven back into the line).
-As is performed for reactive energy, these values are separately accumulated.
+The result accumulated during any DSP cycle can be positive (that is, energy is delivered to the load) or negative (that is, energy is driven back into the line).
+These values are separately accumulated.

 Apparent energy is also accumulated, but since this value is always positive or zero, there is only one apparent energy accumulator.